weitingforyou/tensorflow-intern/README.md

 <br>
 <br>

-## file name begins with "2330"
+## Folder stock
+Files in this folder is for the implementation the various model. <br>
-The input data is the 2330(TSMC)'s stock price.
+The input data is the stock price of 2330(TSMC), 2412(Chunghwa Telecom Co.) etc.
 ### 2330_LSTM.py
 The input data is the stock price of 2330(TSMC). <br>
 It can predict the 10th day's stock price with knowing the 1st~9th day's stock price. <br>